Awards presented at AAIC

 Student Poster Competition Award

-The winner of the best student poster is chosen from a pool of finalists of all student posters at AAIC, and is selected by the Scientific Program Committee.
+The winner of the best student poster is chosen from a pool of finalists at AAIC, and is judged and selected by the Scientific Program Committee onsite.